How many countries?

 - The HotPeachPages lists agencies for every country in the world (about 230) except for two.
 We haven't yet found agencies for Equatorial Guinea or North Korea, though we've spent hundreds of hours looking.
-Other than the United Nations and the HotPeachPages, no other social-change website in the world lists agencies for even two-thirds of the world’s countries.
+Other than the United Nations and the HotPeachPages, no other social-change website on Earth lists agencies for even two-thirds of the world’s countries.

 - Whenever possible, text is used instead of images of text, especially for navigation buttons.
 Translation software can't translate text that's part of an image and search engines can’t always read it.